 Grand Prairie business owners enjoy a big and diverse customer base, Texas’s business-friendly environment, and the benefits of energy deregulation.

-The city is also a welcoming environment for small- and mid-sized businesses, and the Grand Prairie Economic Development department provides numerous resources for entrepreneurs looking to set up shop.
+The city is also a welcoming environment for small- and mid-sized businesses, and the Grand Prairie Economic Development department provides numerous resources for entrepreneurs looking to shop.

-If you’re a business owner who is looking to cut energy bills, shopping competing companies for a plan with lower rates can make it happen.
+If you’re a business owner looking to cut energy bills, shopping competing companies for a plan with lower rates can make it happen.

 Energy companies have to compete for users, so switching providers regularly can get you a better deal.